-Fiji offers a wide choice of things to do, including a huge range of water- and land-based leisure activities for couples that want to do more than just relaxing poolside with a cocktail.
+Fiji offers a huge range of water- and land-based leisure activities for couples that want to do more than simply relaxing poolside with a cocktail.

 See marine turtles on the Lavena Coastal Walk along the south-east coast of Taveuni or the noisy Kadavu parrot (kaka), fantail and honeyeater birds in the rugged rolling hills of Kadavu Island.

 Choose from white-water rafting adventures or traditional bilibili (bamboo raft) tours to explore local rivers such as the Navua River in East Viti Levu.